Sravya07-Chodisetti/FLOWER-RECOGNITION-USING-CNN-WITH-PARALLELIZATION/README.md

 # Performace
-It begins at around 60% and steadily increases to close to 100%, which suggests that the model fits well to the training set.
+It begins at around 60% and steadily increases to close to 100%, which suggests that the model fits well with the training set.

 # Coclusion
 Parallelization of Flower Recognition using CNNs can be a powerful approach to improve accuracy and efficiency.
 However, it's crucial to consider the challenges and select the appropriate parallelization strategy and hardware to maximize the benefits